 While you’re visiting the Amer Fort, also be sure to pay a visit to the Jaigarh Fort, which also overlooks the Maota Lake, and sits up high on the Cheel ka Teela promontory.
 Built to protect the Amer Fort and its palace complex, the Jaigarh Fort is impressive in its own right, with its thick walls of red sandstone and intricate details and its pretty garden.
 This Jaipur attraction is perhaps most famous for the Jaivana Cannon, the world’s largest wheeled cannon, which has been fired just once and can be seen up close by tourists today.

 The final fort in the ring of forts found in the Aravalli Hills, alongside the Amer and Jaigarh Forts, is Nahargarh Fort.
 Visiting these stunning forts is one of the top things to do in Jaipur, and although the Nahargarh Fort is the least-known, it should not be overlooked.
 Home to a palace of its own, a long series of ramparts connecting all the way to the Jaigarh Fort and a former royal treasury, there’s plenty to see here, as well as a fascinating history to learn about with stories of ghosts and prisoners.

 Be dazzled by Jaipur

-Jaipur’s beautiful buildings and colourful history is best seen up close, and with our tour visiting India’s Golden Triangle and Ranthambore, you’ll get to see the very best of Jaipur as well as several other fantastic Indian destinations.
+Jaipur’s beautiful buildings and colourful history is best seen up close, and with our tour Highlights of India, you’ll get to see the very best of Jaipur as well as several other fantastic Indian destinations.
 The tour includes three nights in Jaipur, complete with visits to the City Palace Museum, Amer Fort, Hawa Mahal and Jantar Mantar.
 There is also the opportunity to explore Jaipur at your own leisure, with options including a Jaipur walking tour and a visit to a local organic farm.